How does the Mentoring Scheme work?

 As Mentors, Academicians will support the Young Urbanist in the above, and may use the experience to evaluate ideas of their own, work in a different way, gain insights into the emerging ideas in their field, and reflect on their career.

-How do I apply as a Mentor or Mentee?
+How do I apply as a Mentee?

 ‘’The 2 mentees I mentored seem to have developed a productive rapport of mutual respect.
 They shared experiences with each other freely and then enjoyed hearing my thoughts and advice coming from a different, more mature (age if not wisdom), perspective.
 I think everyone, including me, gets something out of the dialogue.’’
 (Mentor, 2020/21)